 Welcome to the future, where computer vision-based AI drones are dropping Amazon packages at customers’ doorsteps.
 But it doesn’t stop there.
 From retail to agriculture, drone technology is revolutionizing traditional practices.
 So, how does it all work?

 Are you interested in drone technology for your next computer vision project?
-Keep reading to learn the latest advice on how to improve computer vision in AI drones.
+Keep reading to learn the latest advice on how to improve computer vision models in AI drones.

 Computer Vision in Drones: How Does It Work?

 Drones, or autonomous flying machines, use computer vision technology and image processing techniques to fly along a designated route while avoiding regions based obstacles.
 Drones take advantage of propulsion and navigation systems, sensors, cameras, and GPS technology to target their destination.

 Computer vision plays a critical role in drone technology by powering object detection, classification, and tracking while the drone is airborne.
 Without computer vision, a drone wouldn’t be able to interpret and interact with its surroundings, including buildings, trees, and diverse terrain.

 AI-Enabled Commercial Drone Use Cases

 A number of industries now rely on drones to accomplish more in a shorter amount of time.
 Let’s take a look at a few examples of commercial drones acting in real time.

 - Smart farming.
 Farmers are now using high level drones and machine learning algorithms.
 They help to monitor crop conditions from above, letting them make better decisions regarding planting, fertilizing, and harvesting.

 - Construction.
 Drones map terrain and guide equipment.
 The construction industry expects to spend more than $11.2 billion on drone technology in the next five years.